Skip to content

 If you have a spare room, and want to help a vulnerable young person, you may be able to provide supported lodgings.
 You will be paid rent for the room you provide, as well as for the support you give.

 A supported lodgings provider offers a safe, supportive and friendly home environment for young people at risk of becoming homeless or leaving care, aged between 16 and 25 years old.
-This can be short term or longer - for up to two years.
+This can be anything from just a few days to longer stays that last for up to two years.

 Some young people need support before they can live independently.
 This may be because they: